coderarjob/meghaos-x86/docs/notes/processman.md

 ```

 The 'Run Level' is the privilege levels for code & data in a process while its running.
 If it tries
-to access memory for which it does not have permission, CPU will through an exception.
+to access memory for which it does not have permission, CPU will throw an exception.
 Ring 0 is the
 most privileged, so a process running in Ring 3 cannot have execute Ring 0 specific instructions &
 memory pages.
 Megha OS however allows any process/thread to run in the most privileged, Ring 0 mode
 allowing it to access hardware and memory locations for playing around and experimenting.